 Many students choose to add a minor to their course of study.
 These minors can help you to further distinguish yourself in the job market or to pursue a personal interest.
 Minors are offered by the College of General Studies, Kenneth P. Dietrich School of Arts and Sciences, School of Education, and School of Social Work.
 Visit each school's website for the most up-to-date information on currently offered minors.

 - For all minor programs, you must complete at least half of the minor course requirements at the University of Pittsburgh and earn a 2.0 or better GPA.

-- Courses used for a minor cannot overlap with courses used for a major or a certificate.
+- Courses used for a minor cannot overlap with courses used for a major, minor, or a certificate.

 - A minor must be completed in conjunction with an undergraduate degree and cannot be pursued alone, or added to your plan after graduation.

 - Declare early!
 This should be done as soon as you have started taking courses towards the minor.

 A student must be admitted into the minor in the school that offers it.

 Tip: Check with your academic advisor prior to declaring your minor to address any possible limitations in class selection related to your program.